-Key concepts
+3. Key concepts

-A significant achievement in the EU integration process is the fact that integration was defined as a "two-way process based on reciprocity of rights and obligations of third-country nationals and host societies' and that the aim was immigrants' 'full participation'" (Garcés-Mascareñas and Penninx 2016: 1-2).

-Instead of taking integration as a separate problem, MiCREATE focused on children's overall well-being and life satisfaction and how much they feel accepted in their new surroundings.
-The starting point was that general well-being is positively related to the integration process and that policies and practices having a positive impact on children's well-being also promote children's sense of belonging, participation and the process of "becoming a part of" a society.
-(Penninx and Garcés-Mascareñas 2016: 14).
+An important achievement in the EU integration process is the fact that integration was defined as a "two-way process based on reciprocity of rights and obligations of third-country nationals and host societies' and that the aim was immigrants' 'full participation'" (Garcés-Mascareñas and Penninx 2016: 1-2).
+While proceeding from this, and instead of taking integration as a separate problem, MiCreate focused on children's overall well-being and life satisfaction and how much they feel accepted in the new surrounding.
+The starting point was that general well-being is positively related to the integration process and that policies and practices that have a positive impact on children's well-being also promote children's sense of belonging, participation and the process of "becoming a part of" a society. (ibid.: 14).
 Moreover, the project applied the research perspective of "children's standpoint" (Fattore et al. 2016) to bring about the best possible understanding of the positions and needs of children.

-On this basis, a child-centered educational integration policy was understood as a two-way course of action that strives to make children's views and needs visible and to be met by policymakers and all other participants.
+On this basis the a child-centred educational integration policy was conceived as a two way course of action that strives to make children's views and needs visible and to be met by policy makers and all other participants.
 Moreover, children need to become active participants in this process.
-In this endeavour, one does not assume that school success and academic achievement automatically contribute to children's successful integration and well-being or that they just need to be equipped for a better adult future (Gornik, 2020; Fattore et al., 2016).
-Therefore, at the core of the child-centered integration policy is responding to migrant children's present-day well-being in several domains and dimensions: their subjective well-being, economic well-being, health, family and peer relations, feeling of home, an individual feeling of safety and identity, aspirations, agency, self-confidence, etc. (Fattore et al., 2016).
+In this endeavour, one does not assume that school success and academic achievement automatically contribute to children's successful integration and well-being or that they just need to be equipped for a better adult future (Gornik 2020, Fattore et al. 2016).
+At the core of child-centered integration policy is therefore responding to migrant children's present-day well-being in several domains and dimensions: their subjective well-being, economic well being, health, family and peer relations, feeling of home, individual feeling of safety and identity, aspirations, agency, self-confidence etc. (Fattore et al. 2016).

-A child-centered migrant integration policy approaches migrant children as children through the prism of their present well-being and future opportunities at the same time.
+A child-centered migrant integration policy was defined as policy that approaches migrant children as children through the prism of their present well-being and future opportunities at the same time.
 It does not treat them as future adults at the expense of their present needs.

-While MiCREATE pursued a child-centered perspective in the integration process, one of the biggest challenges addressed by the researchers was how to translate the studied children's standpoints into policymaking.
+While MiCreate pursued child-centred perspective in integration process, one of the biggest challenges addressed by the researchers was how to translate the studied children's standpoints into policy making.
 Policies tend to work with objective measures and indicators of integration and therefore miss subjective and process dimensions of individuals.
-We needed to consider the broadly understood wellbeing of children and dimensions that outstrip the quantitative indicators such as school success, early school dropout, and language proficiency.
-Therefore, the child-centered approach was adopted throughout the project, through collaborative research, the creation of educational practices and the preparation of policy recommendations.
-The MiCREATE project aimed to empower migrant children to influence integration policies and practices, which emerge from their existing needs and expectations.
+We needed to take into account the broadly understood well being of children, and dimensions that outstrip the quantitative indicators like school success, early school dropout and language proficiency.
+The child-centered approach was therefore adopted all the way through the project, through collaborative research, the creation of educational practices as well as the preparation of policy recommendations.
+MiCreate project itself aimed to empower migrant children to influence integration policies and practices, which emerge from their existing needs and expectations.

 The terms "child" and "children" were used throughout the project.
-They refer to all the pupils who were participants in the research (10-18 years old).
-While this may sound inappropriate and inaccurate concerning the older group (15-18 years), such terminological decision arises from the fact that in our field research, the integration process was studied from a child-centered perspective based on the UN Convention on the Rights of the Child.
+They are referring to all the pupils who were participants in the research (10-18 years old).
+While this may sound inappropriate and inaccurate concerning older group (15-18 years), such terminological decision arises from the fact that in our field research the integration process was studied from a child-centred perspective which is based on the UN Convention on the Rights of the Child.

-Research process
+4. Research process

-The following steps were taken in the research process:
+The following steps were taken in the MiCreate research process: